ynx0/library/code_architecture.md

 * Schema - defining the structure and constraints that your data must obey
 * Networking - defining how graph store data, primarily graph-store-updates, get to the ships that need them
-  - Interaction semantics - how does one know (basically im trying to describe the commands/actions/reponses in a sussinct description here.)
+  - Interaction semantics - how does one know (basically im trying to describe the commands/actions/reponses in a susscinct description here.)
   - Access control - who gets access to a given graph or node, what kind of access are they granted.

 Since graph store is a database, it doesn't define any of the above, so it is up to us to do so.